Loudness Normalization: The Future of File-Based Playback

 When discussing intelligibility, it is important to understand the difference between real and recorded speech.

-During a real conversation, a person can recognize the surrounding sounds and concentrate on the speech of another person, thereby filtering out the desired information from various audio environments.
-Therefore, the ability of a human to recognize and filter sounds significantly enhances the intelligibility and comprehension of speech, even in noisy environments, situations, or conditions.
+During a real conversation, a person can recognize surrounding sounds and concentrate on another person's speech, thereby filtering out the desired information from various audio environments.
+Therefore, a human's ability to identify and filter sounds significantly enhances speech intelligibility and comprehension, even in noisy environments.

-Listening to recorded speech is a different situation.
-The recording equipment doesn’t focus on certain audio streams (unless it is a specialized shotgun microphone) and impartially records everything that happens in the audio spectrum.
+Listening to recorded speech is different.
+The recording equipment doesn’t focus on specific audio streams (unless it is a specialized shotgun microphone) and impartially records everything in the audio spectrum.
 As a result, we receive a “flat picture” of all recorded sounds, which often makes the speech unintelligible, quiet and buried in the noise.

-Additional reasons why speech recordings may be indistinct and distorted can be due to technical limitations of recording equipment, poorly placed or defective microphones and objective difficulties in recording high-quality “clean” sound.
+Additional reasons why speech recordings may be indistinct and distorted include technical limitations of recording equipment, poorly placed or defective microphones, and objective difficulties in recording high-quality, “clean” sound.

 As audio recording technologies have gained wider use since the mid-20th century, the demand for audio processing and noise reduction has also increased exponentially.
-Even now, with audio equipment having fewer limitations and allowing for better quality, the need for noise suppression remains of the utmost importance, especially in areas such as security and law enforcement.
+Even now, with audio equipment offering greater quality, the need for noise suppression remains of utmost importance, especially in areas such as security and law enforcement.

-Police departments, the military, and national security services primarily utilize overt and covert recordings of speech communications, which can be a crucial element in investigations and intelligence operations.
+Police departments, the military, and national security services primarily use overt and covert recordings of speech, which can be a crucial element in investigations and intelligence operations.
 Needless to say, an audio recording may sometimes be the only evidence of a security threat or crime, and therefore it may become a key element in the case analysis or subsequent court trial.

 In these cases, it is important for speech to be clear and easily understandable to ensure no vital information is lost.
 Moreover, the intelligibility of audio evidence is essential for court proceedings, as it might otherwise be excluded from consideration.